ipolychr/content-mlops/docs/data_model.md

 #### Transfer Learning Model Enum

 The TLModel enum encompasses a range of pre-trained deep learning models, such as AlexNet, DenseNet-121, ResNet-18, ResNet-34, and VGG.
-These pre-trained models serve as the foundation for audio genre classification tasks.
+These pre-trained models serve as the foundation for Speech Emotion Recognition tasks.

 ```python
 from enum import Enum